wincent/docvim/README.md

-# docvim: a documentation generator for Vim plug-ins
+# docvim: a documentation generator for Neovim plug-ins

-docvim is a documentation generator for Vim plug-ins, written in Haskell.
+docvim is a documentation generator for Neovim plug-ins, written in Rust, that works by reading "doc" comments in Lua files and outputting in multiple formats (text files in `'help'` format and Markdown).

+docvim was formerly a documention generator _Vim_ plug-ins, was written in _Haskell_, and worked by parsing _Vimscript_ files.
+The code for the old version of docvim can be seen on [the `haskell` branch](https://github.com/wincent/docvim/tree/haskell).

+> [!WARNING]
+>
+> The following documentation is currently out of date and refers to the old, Haskell version of docvim.

 ## Quickstart